assen-totin/cdn/README.md

 There are no configuration options for this transport.

+To enable the in-memory cache of metadata, set the `cdn_cache_size` to the desired amount in MB; default value is 0 (meaning cache is disabled).
+Each cached entry consumes around 3 KB of memory (when the allocated amount is exhausted, oldest entry will be evicted from the cache).

 ## MySQL

 This transport is only useful when request type is set to `mysql`.